dglauber1/dglauber1.github.io/index.md

 collection: musings
 ---
-i've come across writings in the past that lead me to believe that joy and grief are inextricable - two sides of the same coin. here's another, from, yet again, <cite>Prentis Hemphill</cite>, who
+i've come across writings in the past that led me to believe that joy and grief are inextricable - two sides of the same coin. here's another, from, yet again, <cite>Prentis Hemphill</cite>, who